lozitskiys/verse/README.md

 $app =
     // App decorator
-    new AppErrorLevel(
-        // App decorator
     new AppLocaleAndTz(
         // App decorator
         new AppSession(
             // Base App implementation
             new AppBase()
-            )
         )
     );